 Using Pandanus in Cooking

 The leaf is used in curries of Sri Lanka and in Malaysia, Bali, and Thailand.
-It is commonly used for its flavoring and coloring.
+It is commonly used for its flavouring and colouring.
 The leaves are tied in a knot and placed in soups, stews, curries, rice dishes, puddings and curries as they cook.
 The leaf is usually removed from a dish before eating, or served as a garnish but not eaten.

 The leaf is also bruised or raked with a fork to release its aroma, pounded to release its aromatic juice, or even boiled to obtain its flavour for stocks and drinks.
 Pandanus leaves are also used as wrappers in Southeast Asian cooking to provide flavour to foods, and is used to give colour to glutinous rice desserts, candies, puddings, soups, and coconut drinks.
 In China, the leaves are woven into a basket which is then used as a pot for cooking rice.